odea-project/qAlgorithms/report/report.md

 statistical principles' parameters.
 These consider the essential mathematical properties of a peak and sidestep the subjective approach of manual parameter selection and optimization.
-The chosen approach allows bins to be non-continuous in the scan dimension, which is not possible in all other popular binning approaches, for example [@gerrit: This is not true, e.g., ADAP also works with gaps; however, it also requires input parameters from users].
+The chosen approach allows bins to be non-continuous in the scan dimension, which maximises the likelihood of obtaining features for compounds with a very low concentration.
+[@gerrit: This is not true, e.g., ADAP also works with gaps; however, it also requires input parameters from users // adressed by removal].
 The removal of this multitude of parameters also removes the time investment needed to optimize them and provides a uniform base for other steps toward feature detection and annotation.